biosustain/guidelines/README.md

 Now follow the post-installation actions: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions

-I create a file at `/etc/profile.d/cuda.sh` and insert the environment variables there.
+For example, create a file at `/etc/profile.d/cuda.sh` and insert the environment variables there.

 Reboot the system and it should now be ready to use.